 Supporting the Local Economy

 Getting outside and digging in the dirt is probably the best thing about farming.
 But small farms are very important to local economies too.
 When farmers buy what they need from local vendors and sell their products to people in the community, this strengthens local economies and helps them develop and grow.

 Organic Farming Supports the Surrounding Ecosystem

 Sustainable farming is also essential for a healthy environment.
 Most small farm owners avoid using chemical fertilizers and pesticides that destroy the soil and bee populations.
 Not to mention the damage to people’s health.
 Also, local farms sell locally, avoiding the middleman and shipping costs.

 Working on a farm is labor-intensive.
-Most owners don’t have money for expensive equipment and end up doing hard work by hand.
+And even small-scale farming equipment can be expensive, so they end up doing hard work by hand.